-Other Income/Expense
+Other Income (Expense)

-Other income/expense consists primarily of interest expense incurred in connection with our debt, net of interest income, loss on debt extinguishment, gain on embedded derivative, gains on the sale of property and equipment, change in fair value of warrant liability and impairment of goodwill.
+Other income (expense) consists primarily of interest expense incurred in connection with the Company's debt, net of interest income, loss on debt extinguishment, gain on embedded derivative, gains on the sale of property and equipment, change in fair value of warrant liability and impairment of goodwill.
 Deferred financing costs are amortized to interest expense using the effective interest method.